Skip to main content

 Habits are context-dependent.
 They're encoded with environmental cues - the physical and temporal contexts in which they occur.
 Your morning run habit is linked to your old neighborhood, your old route, your old gym.
 When those contexts disappear, the cues disappear with them.

 Neuroscientist Wendy Wood at the University of Southern California, who has studied habit psychology for over 30 years, documented this in research on relocation.
 When people move to a new location, they don't just lose their habits - they lose the environmental cues that triggered them.
 Even strongly established habits can become dormant within weeks of major contextual disruption.
+A milder version of the same effect shows up whenever you travel, which is why keeping habits alive on the road takes a deliberate plan rather than willpower.

 The additional factor: life disruption typically brings elevated stress, which simultaneously degrades prefrontal executive function (your ability to make deliberate decisions) and amplifies the brain's craving for familiar, comfortable behaviors - often the opposite of your good habits.